gilzoide/unity-enum-bitset/README.md

 - `EnumBitMask32<T>`: uses `int` as data, supporting enums with up to 32 values.
 - `EnumBitMask64<T>`: uses `long` as data, supporting enums with up to 64 values.

+All implementations support enums both with and without `[Flags]` attributes.

 Conversions between enum values and integer types are non-boxing where possible by using unsafe utilities from Unity, .NET 5+ or .NET Core 3.0+